 - Journaling daily

 Quirks can also be negative.
-These are traits that annoy others, are personally damaging for the character, or make them less likable.
+These are character traits that annoy others, are personally damaging for the character, or make them less likable.

 - Bad driver